Adam Wingard: Career

 In 2014, Wingard directed The Guest starring Dan Stevens, which premiered at the Sundance Film Festival, the Toronto International Film Festival and Fantastic Fest, receiving wide critical acclaim upon its wider theatrical release in mid-September.
 Wingard directed the found-footage horror film Blair Witch, based on a script by Simon Barrett.
 The film is a sequel to the 1999 The Blair Witch Project and received mixed reviews.

 In 2015, Wingard signed on to direct a live action American film adaptation of Tsugumi Ohba and Takeshi Obata's popular horror crime-thriller manga series Death Note.
 The neo-noir dark fantasy horror-thriller was released on Netflix on August 25, 2017, to a mixed reception, with criticism aimed at the number of changes from the source material, rushed plot, shallow execution, writing and the pacing while praise was aimed at the visual style, direction, performances of the cast, soundtrack and the dark, macabre sense of humour, along with the attempted unique and distinctive take on the Death Note mythos.
 Despite the mixed response, the film was considered a sizable enough success for Netflix to develop a sequel in 2018 with Greg Russo writing the script.
 No word has been made on whether Wingard is set to return as director.

 In May 2017, Wingard was announced as the director for Godzilla vs. Kong, which was released in March 2021.
 In February 2021, it was announced that Wingard would direct and co-write, with Simon Barrett, a sequel to Face/Off.
 In March 2021, Wingard was announced as the director of ThunderCats, also co-writing it with Barrett.
 In May 2021, it was announced that Wingard would direct an adaptation of the comic Hardcore by Robert Kirkman.
 Wingard will also write the screenplay with Will Simmons from a story by Kirkman.

 In April 2021, The Hollywood Reporter stated that Legendary was "quietly taking steps" to stretch the MonsterVerse into "one or more installments," while negotiating with Wingard to potentially return to direct.
 Various ideas were being considered, with Son of Kong being one potential title.
 In May 2022, it was reported that Wingard would return to direct a sequel to Godzilla vs. Kong, entitled Godzilla x Kong: The New Empire.
-Wingard is set to direct an action thriller film entitled Onslaught, which will begin filming in autumn 2024.
+Wingard is set to direct an action thriller film entitled Onslaught, which began filming in autumn 2024 and wrapped in early 2025.